realeyes-media/re-next-test/hugo/content/_index.md

 ---
 title: 'Home'
 date: 2018-02-12T15:37:57+07:00
-heroHeading: Stream It Like You Mean It.
+heroHeading: Stream It
+heroSubheading: Like You Mean It.
 # heroBackground: 'images/Sport Seq_v2_1.mp4'
 ---